textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     > **Note**: Mounting Azure Blob storage directly to DBFS allows you to access files as if they were on the local file system.
 Once your blob storage account is mounted, you can access them with Databricks Utilities, `dbutils.fs` commands.

-13. Insert a new cell and paste the code below to see how **dbutils.fs.ls** can be used to list the files and folders directly below the smartmeters folder.
+13. **Insert a new cell** and paste the code below to see how **dbutils.fs.ls** can be used to list the files and folders directly below the **smartmeters** folder.

     ```python
     # Inspect the file structure
     display(dbutils.fs.ls("/mnt/smartmeters/"))
     ```

-14. Run the cell.
+14. **Run** the cell.

 15. You know from inspecting the files in the storage container that the files are contained within a folder structure resembling, **smartmeters/YYYY-MM-DD/HH**.
-You can use wildcards to obfuscate the date and hour folders, as well as the file names, and access all the files in all the folders.
-Insert another cell into the notebook, paste the following code, and run the cell to load the data from the files in blob storage into a Databricks Dataframe.
+You can use wildcards to obfuscate the date and hour folders, as well as the file names, and access all the files in all the folders. **Insert another cell** into the notebook, paste the following code, and **run** the cell to load the data from the files in blob storage into a **Databricks Dataframe**.

     ```python
     # Create a Dataframe containing data from all the files in blob storage, regardless of the folder they are located within.